bryanwb/kh/README.md

 shellish scripts written in Go.
 As the name suggests, hand gets common tasks done for you w/out fuss and rarely with errors.

+King's Hand is partially inspired by [sub](https://signalvnoise.com/posts/3264-automating-with-convention-introducing-sub) from the great folks at Basecamp.

 ## Rationale

 If you're like me, you have to write a fair number of shell scripts as part of